DJKero/djkero.github.io/content/_index.md

 ---
 date: 2024-08-09T08:17:12.679Z
-lastmod: 2024-10-28T23:41:35.329Z
+lastmod: 2025-05-07T23:13:07.492Z
 ---
 I am a dedicated Software Developer with 3+ years of experience and a diverse skill set.
 I have a solid understanding of technologies such as C, C++, C# and .NET.
-I’m proficient with Godot and Unity, and I'm interested in learning Zig and Rust, too.
+I’m proficient with Godot and Unity, and I'm interested in learning Odin, Zig and Rust, too.

 Known for being proactive, honest, and direct, I excel in decision-making and have a keen attention to detail, especially in technical aspects.
 My primary areas of interest include Systems Programming (high-performance, low-latency applications such as Operating Systems and Game Engines) and Cyber Security (Reverse Engineering and Penetration Testing).